 Since founding Carterra (formerly Wasatch Microfluidics) in 2005, Mr. Eckman has been instrumental in securing funding, attracting key employees and advisors, developing strategic partnerships, designing Carterra’s proprietary flexible manufacturing process, securing international distributorships, and building out the sales channels for current products.
 Mr. Eckman previously worked with the Lassonde New Venture Development Center, moving university technologies into the marketplace.
 Mr. Eckman graduated summa cum laude in Business Administration and Asian Studies from the University of Utah.
 At graduation, he was awarded the Outstanding Scholar in Business Administration and the Honors Baccalaureate Award.
 Mr. Eckman also received a M.S. in Mechanical Engineering (microfluidics focus) from the University of Utah.

 Dr. Keegan has more than 30 years of experience in life science businesses.
 Most recently as CEO at ForteBio, Inc. he led the Series C financing which raised $25M, established product development and sales strategies that resulted in 2007-11 compounded annual revenue growth of 45% to $27M.
 During his 9 year tenure as CEO at Molecular Devices Corporation, he grew the company’s revenues from $30M to $185M through internal growth and acquisitions.
 In early 2007, he oversaw its acquisition by MDS Corporation for $615M.
-He currently serves on the Board of Directors of Arrayjet LTD, Bio-Techne (NASDAQ:TECH), Halo Labs, Interpace Diagnostics (NASDAQ:IDXG), Labcyte as Chairman and Nanomedical Diagnostics as Executive Chairman.
-Dr. Keegan holds a B.A. in Chemistry from Boston University and a Ph.D. in Physical Chemistry from Stanford University.
+He currently serves on the Boards of Directors of Arrayjet Ltd, Bio-Techne (NASDAQ:TECH), Halo Labs as Executive Chairman, Fluidic Analytics Ltd as Chairman, Interpace Biosciences (NASDAQ:IDXG) and Nuclera Nucleics Ltd. Dr. Keegan holds a B.A. in Chemistry from Boston University and a Ph.D. in Physical Chemistry from Stanford University.

 Mr. Ball has a long and proven record for bringing life science products to market and capitalizing on existing product potential.
 Most recently he was Chief Commercial Officer at Accuri Cytometers where he developed a novel commercialization model that was highly capital efficient.
 He and the management team sold the company to Becton Dickinson for $205M in March 2011.
 Prior to Accuri Cytometers, he was CEO of Amnis Corporation, a venture backed technology start-up developing and selling high-end imaging flow cytometers.
 He has also served as Chief Commercial Officer for Molecular Probes, Inc., the world leader in reagents for cell analysis, including flow cytometry consumables.
 Prior to that he was with Orchid Biosciences as Sr. VP and General Manager and with Amersham Pharmacia Biotech Inc., where he rose to President, Region North America and was responsible for sales, marketing, and customer support for all products sold in North America.